-Local Insight & Information
+Local Insight & Information About Waterloo

 Another immense structure within Waterloo is one of London’s most iconic landmarks, the London Eye.
 It is the world’s tallest cantilevered observation wheel and takes its passengers 135 meters above the River Thames.
 The edifice was originally designed as one of the main commissions to mark the turn of the millennium but is today still one of the most loved features of the London skyline.
-Despite the vast numbers of people who visit the eye, due to the fact that it constantly rotates and the pods are quite large, queuing times are not too excruciating and the whole trip takes about half an hour.
+Despite the vast numbers of people who visit the Eye, due to the fact that it constantly rotates and the pods are quite large, queuing times are not too excruciating and the whole trip takes about half an hour.

-Key Transport Links
+Key Transport Links in Waterloo

 Waterloo Background and History

 The naming of Waterloo unsurprisingly is reminiscent of the British victory in the Napoleon Battle of Waterloo.
-Before the 1800s this area of London and indeed the majority of the South Bank was essentially deserted due to the inaccessibility of the area, cut off from the city by vast expanses of the River Thames.
+Before the 1800s, this area of London and indeed the majority of the South Bank was essentially deserted due to the inaccessibility of the area, cut off from the city by vast expanses of the River Thames.
 It was only since the industrial revolution that things started to pick up in the area.
 As industry travelled down the river the locality became an industrial port and leadworks, waterworks, tanneries and more were introduced to the vicinity.
 When the railways arrived this also meant big change for the area as London’s busiest station was built, Waterloo.
 However this also made the area an oppressive, dirty and unhealthy place to reside, meaning that is was mainly industry for a long while which featured in the area.